 Here’s what’s important to know about taking a multivitamin: It’s not meant to replace nutrient-rich foods.
 Multivitamins – like all vitamins and supplements – can help fill nutrient gaps in your diet.
-Nutrient gaps are regrettably common, since most people don’t get enough fruits and vegetables in their diets, and most people don’t get the recommended daily allowance (RDA) for vitamins and minerals.
-If this describes you, you may want to look into taking vitamins and supplements, including a multivitamin.
-The Care/of multivitamin, for example, is designed with the latest research for maximum effectiveness.
+Nutrient gaps are regrettably common, since most people don’t get enough fruits and vegetables, and don’t get the recommended dietary allowance (RDA) for vitamins and minerals.
+If this describes you, you may want to look into a multivitamin.
+The Care/of multivitamin, for example, is formulated with the latest researched ingredients and doses for maximum effectiveness.
 Before taking any new supplement, though, it’s best to talk to your healthcare provider.

 Choline is an essential nutrient that plays an important role in cell membrane formation and health and helps support liver and brain functioning.
 It also helps with memory, mood, and muscle control.
 It’s recommended that women consume 425 mg daily.
 During pregnancy, that total recommended intake goes up to 450 mg.

 Eight B vitamins comprise what we know as vitamin B-complex: B1 (thiamine), B2 (riboflavin), B3 (niacin), B5 (pantothenic acid), B6 (pyridoxine), B7 (biotin), B9 (folic acid), and B12 (cobalamin).
 All of these vitamins serve to keep our bodies functioning at an optimal level.